Smooth Buttercream

 Tip #1: Use a Paddle Attachment

-Most stand mixers (I use a 5 qt KitchenAid stand mixer) come with both a whisk attachment and a paddle attachment.
+Most stand mixers (I use a 5-qt KitchenAid stand mixer) come with both a whisk attachment and a paddle attachment.

 The whisk attachment allows you to incorporate air into whatever you’re making, which is great for certain desserts like meringues or whipped cream.

-It also is necessary to use a whisk attachment to make certain types of frosting like Swiss meringue, Russian buttercream, or Italian meringue.
+It is also necessary to use a whisk attachment to make certain types of frosting, like Swiss meringue, Russian buttercream, or Italian meringue.

 However, you only need to use the whisk attachment for the first few steps of the process.